botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Spoof IP Address

->Identify that the altered HOST headers are supported, which allows you to spoof your IP address and bypass the IP-based brute-force protection or redirection attacks to do password reset poisoning.
+>Identify that altered HOST headers are supported, which allows you to spoof your IP address and bypass the IP-based brute-force protection or redirection attacks to do password reset poisoning.

 <sub>Change the username parameter to carlos and send the request.</sub>